cssdata/pico-sample/README.md

 docker run -d -it --rm --name pico --mount type=bind,source=${PWD},target=/workspace pico-sdk
 ```

-There is a small shell script which does exactely that, so that you can just type
+There is a small shell script which does exactely that, so that you can instead just type:

 ```
 ./start_dev_container.sh
 ```

-instead.
-This will start a conainer named **_"pico"_**.
+This will start a conainer from the pico-dev image and name it **_"pico"_**.

 **NOTE: You have to start the container from within your project directories so that the project(s) are mounted to /workspace.**